-University of Bristol & CSH External Faculty
+University of Potsdam & CSH External Faculty

-Interested in the sciences of complexity, she began work on information theoretic representations of complex systems as a postdoc at the Santa Fe Institute and the University of California, Davis.
+Interested in the sciences of complexity, Karoline began to work on information theoretic representations of complex systems as a PostDoc at the Santa Fe Institute (USA) and the University of California, Davis.
 Her work centered around information theoretic representations of quantum dynamical systems.
 She joined the School of Mathematics at Bristol as Assistant Professor in 2007.
-Her current research focuses on Shannon’s mathematical theory of communication applied to complex systems.
-Application areas include proteins, glass formers, and stem cells.
-Her research includes work on the mathematical and philosophical foundations of complex systems.
+She is now full professor at the University of Potsdam.

 Karoline’s research focuses on the use of information theory in the study of formation, maintenance and stability of complex systems.
 Current topics include philosophical and mathematical foundations of complexity, complexity in climate systems, stability of democracy.